-high as the
+high as the anticipation and fear of childbirth

-grows inside of you.
-You may want to start spending time talking to your baby and plan ahead for the due date.
+spending time talking to your baby and plan ahead for the due date.
 Divert your thoughts into the planning process of choosing a healthcare provider for your baby and a hospital for your child's birth.
 Staying calm is important.
 You may find it helpful to take childbirth classes.